ThomasViennet/game-connect-four/README.md

 # ConnectFour
 This is a Connect Four game in 2-player mode.

-I did this project to understand the MVC model
+I did this project to understand the MVC model.

 # How to Play ?
 1. Clone this repository